larisaescobar/public/content/developers/distributor/widget/integrations.md

 You can enable it by passing your container's id in the [`gtmContainerId`](./reference.html#gtmContainerId) option.
 The id has the `GTM-XXXXXX` format and you can get it in Google Tag Manager.

-**Important: It is not enough to just copy and paste the Google Tag Manager container code into a website, you have to use the 'gtmContainerId' option.
-However, if you use the container on your website, Distributor will connect to it and won't create a new one.**
+**Important: It is not enough to just copy and paste the Google Tag Manager container code to a website, you have to use the 'gtmContainerId' option.
+However, if you use the container on your website, Distributor will connect to it and will not create a new one.**

 ### Migrating to Google Tag Manager

 In previous versions, Distributor supported direct integrations with Google Analytics and Google AdWords.
 These legacy integrations still remain functional for a backward compatibility, but will be removed completely in the near future.
 We strongly suggest you migrate them to Google Tag Manager.

 **Important: If you enable Google Tag Manager in Distributor, it will take precedence over any legacy integration, and those will not be triggered.
-It means, that once you enable Google Tag Manager, you will have to migrate all of your integrations to it!**
+Meaning that once you enable Google Tag Manager, you will have to migrate all of your integrations to it!**

 ### Triggers